 I think this step is something everyone starts freaking out about (I know I did!).
 How are you going to cover all your expenses?
 Can you really live on the income you make from starting your own business?

 The only way to really know is to re-adjust your budget (or create one if you haven’t) and start living on the income you currently make from freelancing.
 Cut your expenses back as much as possible and start saving whatever’s left to help make your leap smoother.

 You’ll notice that it will be a difficult at first, as you and your bank account adjust, but after a few months, it will be much easier.
 Then once your last of work comes, you’ll be more than prepared to become your own (successful) boss!

-There’s very little chance you’ll be able to survive as a solopreneur if you don’t set a schedule and put it into practice.
+There’s very little chance you’ll be able to survive as a freelancer if you don’t set a schedule and put it into practice.

-Take it from my friend Andrea, who runs her own hosting and design business out of her home office.
+Take it from my friend Andrea.
 Often times when she tells her friends or family she’s working that day, they take that to mean they can come over anytime, drop off their kids for her to babysit and basically use her time as they please.

 These days most people don’t understand — or won’t respect — your time when you’re “working at home”.
 So enforce yourself to live with a schedule and enforce others to answer to your calendar.